-If the faculty member desires further consideration of the case, he/she may appeal in writing to the President for the opportunity to appear before the Board of Trustees at its next regularly scheduled meeting.
-The Board is to give the appealing member a full and open hearing and is to notify him/her in writing as to the final action within two weeks of the hearing.
+If the faculty member desires further consideration of the case, they may appeal in writing to the President for the opportunity to appear before the Board of Trustees at its next regularly scheduled meeting.
+The Board is to give the appealing member a full and open hearing and is to notify them in writing as to the final action within two weeks of the hearing.

-• Should the faculty member choose to resign at any time during the proceedings, his/her resignation, in writing, when received by the Provost, will automatically terminate the proceedings.
+• Should the faculty member choose to resign at any time during the proceedings, their resignation, in writing, when received by the Provost, will automatically terminate the proceedings.